 But equity release may well work for you.
 This is where you obtain funds derived from the value of your property whilst still being allowed to live there.

-Saga helps those over 55 with its equity release service.
-Used sensibly, this can help you gain greater control over your finances.
+Saga helps those over 55 with its equity release service and, used sensibly, this can help you gain greater control over your finances.
 Make sure you do your research first before signing on the dotted line.

 So, what action points are on the Hobbis Family’s planner?